VeltOS/cmk/README.md

 Cmk is under the Apache License 2.0.
-This means you can freely compile and and use it in binary form (including static linkage) without restriction, but forks must retain attribution to the original authors.
+This means you can freely compile and and use it in binary form (including static linkage) without restriction, but derivatives must retain attribution to the original authors.
 For full details, visit https://www.apache.org/licenses/LICENSE-2.0 .

 Authors